samuelepapa/fit-a-nef/README.md

 python setup.py install
 ```

 This will install the `fit-a-nef` library and all its dependencies.
-Problems might arise with using jax.
-In that case, simply install jax manually first, and then run the command above.
+To ensure that JAX is installed with the right CUDA/cuDNN version of your platform, we recommend installing JAX first (see instructions [here](https://jax.readthedocs.io/en/latest/installation.html)), and then run the command above.

+Follow the instructions from INSTALL.md for all the details.

+#### Optional dependencies

+Depending on the use case you are aiming for with fit-a-nef, additional optional dependencies may be beneficial to install.
+For example, for tuning hyperparameters of the neural field fitting, we recommend installing `optuna` for automatic hyperparameter selection and `wandb` for better logging.
+Further, if you want to use a specific dataset (e.g. ShapeNet or CIFAR10) for fitting or tuning, which is set up in this repository, ensure that all dependencies for these datasets are met.
+You can check the needed dependencies by **(TODO: ADD DESCRIPTION/LINK HOW TO CHECK)**.

 ### The repository

-The repository contains also examples of how to use the library to fit neural fields to images and shapes.
-For this, more dependencies are required, as the datasets are not included in the library, and some plotting functions are used to visualize the results.
+Besides **(TODO: ADD WHAT YOU WANT TO CONVINCE AS THE MAIN POINT IN THE LIBRARY)**, the repository contains examples of how to use the library to fit neural fields to images and shapes.
+For some of these, more dependencies are required, which can be found under _Optional dependencies_ above.

-Follow the instructions from INSTALL.md for all the details.

-*Note that both `optuna` and `wandb` are optional dependencies, which are required only when running the `tune.py` script.
-Additionally, the dependencies required for the datasets are not necessary if you are not going to use them.*

 ## Repository structure